gardener/diki/docs/providers/managedk8s.md

 ## Provider

-The `Managed Kubernetes` provider is capable of accessing a `GKE cluster` environment and running `rulesets` against it.
+The `Managed Kubernetes` provider is capable of accessing a managed Kubernetes environment and running `rulesets` against it.

 ## Rulesets

-The `Gardener` provider implements the following `rulesets`:
+The `Managed Kubernetes` provider implements the following `rulesets`:
 - [DISA Kubernetes Security Technical Implementation Guide](../rulesets/disa-k8s-stig.md)
     - v1r11